BARRACK-ROOM BALLADS

 Private Webster.
 It’s this stomach-breathing what does me.
 “Don’t breathe with your chest, my man,” says the bloke.
 “Blimey,” I says to him, “what do you take me for?
 A bounding acrobat?”

 Private Wilkinson.
-HAYDEN COFFIN and I——
+Hayden Coffin and I——

 Private Walker.
 Well, of course, I couldn’t say anything at the time, him being a Colonel and what not, but what I’d have liked to have said was that I’d forgotten more about tempo di waltz than he’d ever learned.
-I should have liked to have said to him, “Colonel DE REZSKE, you fancy you know a lot about voice production, I don’t think.
+I should have liked to have said to him, “Colonel De Rezske, you fancy you know a lot about voice production, I don’t think.
 You ain’t fit to be ‘confused noise without’ in a music-hall sketch.”

 Private Smith.
 Si—do!
 Do!
 Do!
 La—si—do!

 Private Brown.
 What I say is, I wish they’d let us choose our own songs.
 Stands to reason a chap knows what suits his own voice.
 You’ve ’eard me sing “What ho!
 What ho!!
-What Ho!!!”
-Well, I don’t want to seem to boast, but a man once told me it beat anything HARRY RANDALL could have done.
+What ho!!!”
+Well, I don’t want to seem to boast, but a man once told me it beat anything Harry Randall could have done.
 But turn me out into a parade-ground, and ask me to give you “Tristan’s Farewell”——

 Private Smith.
 Do!

 Private Smith.
-Ah-ah-ah-ah-eh-ah-ah-ah-AH!
+Ah-ah-ah-ah-ah-ah-ah-ah-AH!

 Private Gregson (suddenly).
 Oi’ll—er—sing thee saw-ongs ovarraby——

 Private Webster.
 And the worst of it is you can’t hear yourself speak in here nowadays.
-Used to be a time when——But now, what with blokes doing their scales, and other blokes letting off upper G’s, and other blokes——
+Used to be a time when—— But now, what with blokes doing their scales, and other blokes letting off upper G’s, and other blokes——

 Private Smith.
 Ah-AH!